 4. 113-115 N. Main

-The Thompson buildings were built in 1889 and have been completely restored, housing The Woodsman and Red Rider Studios.
+The Thompson buildings were built in 1889 and have been completely restored, housing The Woodsman and other businesses.
 In earlier days, this was home to Taylor Meat Company, famous for Red Taylor Meat Wieners.

 5. 117 N. Main